Picklesdoggo/MazeMaker/README.md

 # Random Maze Generation:

 This options will automatically generate a random maze from the starting door to the exit door.
-If a "Wide Wall" is selected double doors will be used for the maze path.
-If a "Narrow Wall" is seletected the maze will be genearted by removing walls.
+Only wide walls are used in random maze generation.
+Targets will randomly be placed in dead-ends.
+Currently only "popper" targets are implemented, spring targets will not reset after being shot.

 # Save Location
 In order to streamline the saving process you may place a file called "config.txt" in the same folder as the exe, this file should contain a single line only consisting of the desired save location.
 The typical location where Game Planner Scene files are stored is "C:\Users\XXXX\Documents\My Games\H3VR\Vault\SceneConfigs\gp_hangar" with XXXX being the current user name.